An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Implications for warm dark matter constraints

 It is thus interesting to investigate the impact of our model on existing warm dark matter (WDM) constraints from 1D \Lya\ power spectrum measurements. \cite{Irsic2024} recently used the measurement of \cite{Boera2019} to set a stringent lower bound on the mass of a warm dark matter (WDM) thermal relic.
 Their best-fit WDM model showed excellent agreement at intermediate scales ($k < 0.1$ s km$^{-1}$; $\chi^2$/dof = 20.4/20), giving a limit of $m_{\rm WDM} \geq 4.1$ keV (at 95 per cent confidence).
 However, extending their analysis to smaller scales ($k < 0.2$ s km$^{-1}$) resulted in a somewhat poorer fit ($\chi^2$/dof = 40.7/34) with a limit of $m_{\rm WDM} \geq 5.7$ keV. \cite{Irsic2024} noted the larger reduced $\chi^2$ was due to additional small-scale power at $k > 0.1$ s km$^{-1}$ -- precisely where our study reveals substantial \SiIII\ driven enhancements to the small-scale power.

 To quantify the contribution of correlated \SiIII\ absorption identified in this study, we incorporate our model (using {\bf Method I}) into the \cite{Irsic2024} pipeline and compare the best-fit models for the 1D \Lya\ power spectrum with and without our \SiIII\ model.
 We present this comparison in Figure~\ref{fig:WDM}.
-We find that $k_{\rm ref}$ and $a_{\rm \SiIII}$ are prior-dominated, while $a_{\rm Ly\alpha-\SiIII}$ remains unconstrained.
+We find that $k_{\rm auto}$ and $a_{\rm auto}$ are prior-dominated, while $k_{\rm cross}$ and $a_{\rm cross}$ remain unconstrained.
 This is due to the dominance of the small-scale enhancement from $P_{\rm \SiIII}(k)$ over the cross-term oscillations for the wavenumbers considered here.
-When using physically motivated priors for $A$, $B$ and $C$, as described in Section~\ref{sec:usage}, the $\chi^2$/dof changes from $40.7/34$ in \citet{Irsic2024} to $39.9/32$, shown by the blue curves in Figure~\ref{fig:WDM}.\footnote{Note that because $a_{\rm Ly\alpha-\SiIII}$ is unimportant for the fit in this example, the degrees of freedom are effectively 32 instead of 31, despite now having three extra free parameters.} Consequently, the goodness-of-fit remains similar and the constraint on the WDM mass slightly tightens from $m_{\rm WDM} \geq 5.7$ keV to $m_{\rm WDM} \geq 5.8$ keV.
-To better fit the small-scale enhancement, we also try a looser prior range on the silicon abundance such that $0 \leq B \leq 3$ and $0 \leq C \leq 2$, equivalent to allowing $[\rm Si/H]\sim -2.5$ (this is within $3 \sigma$ of our fiducial silicon abundance model).
+When using physically motivated priors as described in Section~\ref{sec:usage}, the $\chi^2$/dof changes from $40.7/34$ in \citet{Irsic2024} to $40.6/32$, shown by the blue curves in Figure~\ref{fig:WDM}.\footnote{Note that because $k_{\rm cross}$ and $a_{\rm cross}$ are unimportant for the fit in this example, the degrees of freedom are effectively 32 instead of 30, despite now having four extra free parameters.} Consequently, the goodness-of-fit remains similar and the constraint on the WDM mass slightly weakens from $m_{\rm WDM} \geq 5.71$ keV to $m_{\rm WDM} \geq 5.65$ keV.
+To better fit the small-scale enhancement, we also try a looser prior range on the silicon abundance such that $0 \leq C \leq 3$ and $0 \leq D \leq 2$, equivalent to allowing $[\rm Si/H]\sim -2.5$ (this is within $3 \sigma$ of our fiducial silicon abundance model).
 The results are shown by the red curves in Figure~\ref{fig:WDM}.
-In this case, the $\chi^2$/dof is $37.7/32$, and the constraint on the WDM mass now weakens from $m_{\rm WDM} \geq 5.7$ keV to $m_{\rm WDM} \geq 5.2$ keV.
+In this case, the $\chi^2$/dof is $37.2/32$, and the constraint on the WDM mass now weakens from $m_{\rm WDM} \geq 5.71$ keV to $m_{\rm WDM} \geq 5.58$ keV.